FusedVR/VRStreaming/README.md

 # Setup

 This project can either be imported via the Unity Package Manager using the Github Repo URL or alternatively via [NPM](https://www.npmjs.com/package/com.fusedvr.vrstreaming).
-If importting via NPM, you will need to include the following information to your Scoped Registeries, located under Project Settings.
+If importing via NPM, you will need to include the following information to your Scoped Registries, located under Project Settings.
 The primary advantage of using NPM is that you will be notified of updates via the Unity Package Manager.

 - name : **npmjs**
 - url : **https://registry.npmjs.org**